powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 # Using chrony to configure NTP

 Starting with [Ubuntu Bionic](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes), the choice for fast and accurate time synchronization is [chrony](https://chrony.tuxfamily.org/index.html).
-If you are interested in features available on chrony and how chrony compares to other time synchronization implementations check out the [comparison](https://chrony.tuxfamily.org/comparison.html) page on the chrony site.
+The features available on chrony and how chrony compares to other time synchronization implementations check out the [comparison](https://chrony.tuxfamily.org/comparison.html) page on the chrony site.

 This post will demonstrate how to get started, a few helpful commands for end-users, and a couple features of chrony.